allenai/forces/README.md

 ```

 ### Test
 Set the path to the learned model in `setting_options.lua` (`config.initModelPath.fullNN`).
 You also need to set the number of batches `config.nIter` and the batch size `config.batchSize`.
-To run the test:
+To evaluate the model, run:
 ```
 th main.lua test
 ```
 Our released files contain a pre-trained model `Model_iter_15000.t7`, which is a model trained using AlexNet and object masks (no depth).
 You can set the path to this file and run a test to make sure you can re-produce the result (16.5% accuracy) in the paper.

 ### Simulations
 We have also provided the code for generating the simulations.
 You need to load `scene_gen.blend` in Blender game engine.
+It saves the initial and final pose of the objects in `initial` and `final` directories, respectively.

 ### License
 This code is released under MIT License.